BOINC/boinc-policy/Governance_Documents/Governance.md

 #### 5.3.1 PMC Decisions that Require Super-Majority Voting
 The following types of decisions require a super-majority vote of the PMC
-- Intellectual property issues, e.g. those involving copyright and licensing of BOINC code
-- Other legal and financial matters
+- Legal and financial matters
 - PMC membership changes
 - Changes to the project governance structure (i.e. changes to this document)